davideicardi/es4kafka/README.md

 ## Domain Model

-In this example I want to implement a very simple books catalog, when the user insert a list of authors, a list of books and can query the books for a specific author:
+In this example I want to implement a very simple books catalog.
+The user can insert authors, books and can get the books for a specific author:

 ![domain-model](docs/domain-model.drawio.png)

-NOTE: For the current model this is for sure an over-kill architecture, but the idea is just to keep the model simple for demostration purpose.
+NOTE: For the current model this is for sure an over-kill architecture, but the idea is just to keep the model simple to focus on the architectural patterns.

 ## Logical Architecture